Skip to content

 clean

 Removes all build artifacts and caches.
 After clean, a fresh build MUST produce semantically equivalent artifacts to a clean checkout.
-Byte-level identity is not required—file timestamps, embedded build IDs, and other non-functional metadata may differ.
+Byte-level identity is NOT REQUIRED—file timestamps, embedded build IDs, and other non-functional metadata MAY differ.

 bash